telliott99/genealogy/markdown/database.md

 g1/thomas_anthony_elliott.md
 ```

-I wrote another Python script to search for a particular individual and then print out ancestors to a given depth.  [in progress]  It looks like this:
+I wrote another Python script to search for a particular individual and then print out ancestors to a given depth.
+Currently, it looks like this:

 ```
 > python plot.py -n "James Heflin" -d 4